Chelsea Houska Celebrates Her Daughter’s Eighth Birthday, Shares Photo Of Baby Boy On Instagram

 There have also been rumors claiming Chelsea Houska may be nearing the end of her run on the show due to her own discrepancies with the edits made to footage of her and her family.

-Throughout the past several weeks, Chelsea Houska has been vocal about her frustrations with the edits of Teen Mom 2 and even accused MTV of turning her great family moments into “sh*t” on Twitter.
+Throughout the past several weeks, Chelsea Houska has been vocal about her frustrations with the edits of Teen Mom 2 and even accused MTV of turning her great family moments into “s**t” on Twitter.

 Chelsea Houska has also continued to share photos of her son, Watson, who arrived this past January.